denntenna/oif/README.md

 # oif
-Using Digital Gardends to model my Opinons in Formation
+Using Digital Gardens to model my Opinons in Formation